WZBSocialScienceCenter/otreeutils/README.md

 ## Requirements

-This package requires oTree v2.x and [pandas](http://pandas.pydata.org/).
+This package requires oTree v3.3.x and optionally [pandas](http://pandas.pydata.org/).
 The requirements will be installed along with otreeutils when using `pip` (see below).

 ## Installation and setup

 In order to use otreeutils in your experiment implementation, you only need to do the following things:

 1. Either install the package from [PyPI](https://pypi.python.org/pypi/otreeutils) via *pip* (`pip install otreeutils`) or download/clone this github repository and copy the `otreeutils` folder to your oTree experiment directory.
 2. Edit your `settings.py` so that you add "otreeutils" to your `INSTALLED_APPS` list. **Don't forget this, otherwise the required templates and static files cannot be loaded correctly!**